-We are located in Toronto, Ontario, also known as Tkarón:to which in Kanien’kéha means 'the place in the water where the trees are standing.'
+We are in Tkarón:to, which in Kanien’kéha means 'the place in the water where the trees are standing.'
 We recognize, support, and celebrate the enduring presence of Indigenous Peoples on this land.
 It is a privilege for us to be here, on the traditional lands of the confederacies of the Wendat ‘People of the Island,’ the Anishinaabe ‘Original People,’ and the Haudenosaunee ‘People of the Longhouse.’
+We acknowledge this land as the home of the Mississaugas of the Credit, ‘River of the north, of many mouths.’

 We respect the strength of Indigenous Nations in Canada.
 We commit to listening to Indigenous voices and to focus on learning and healing together through music and stories.
 We believe in the power of the arts to move us forward in a good way.

-The above statement was created by Rebecca Cuddy and Julie McIsaac, as inaugural participants in the COC’s new Land Acknowledgement Commissioning Program.
+The above statement was created by Rebecca Cuddy and Julie McIsaac, as inaugural participants in the COC’s Land Acknowledgement Commissioning Program.
 We encourage members of our community to experience the installation where the water meets the land below, or at the Four Seasons Centre for the Performing Arts ahead of all our in-person programming at the venue.

-Learn more about the creation of where the water meets the land and the COC’s new Land Acknowledgement Commissioning Program.
+Learn more about the creation of where the water meets the land and the COC’s Land Acknowledgement Commissioning Program.

 A sculpture stands in the windows of the Four Seasons Centre for the Performing Arts at the corner of Richmond Street West and University Avenue.
 It is a music stand wrapped in black velveteen with red velvet borders and tied together with white organza ribbon.
 The velveteen has colourful beadwork which transforms the music stand into a living structure.
 The beadwork runs up the ‘stem’ of the stand and blooms across the back.